An independent research database No paid placement · No referral fees

 Post-storm check.

 A summer install that survives the first heavy storm tells you everything.
-Cowboys don't answer the phone.
+The no-shows don't answer the phone.

 Maintenance schedule.